 We definitely understand the motivation for low-code, but sacrificing source-code control is a mistake.
 In my mind, its simply about permutations – no low-code vendor can anticipate all the possible permutations that a system will require.

 Our favorite tech blogger Hosking agrees with us: low-code technical debt , and low-code potential crash .
-And a couple more bloggers chime in: hands-tied, and why low-code sucks, whose title was the inspiration for this blog post.
+And a couple more bloggers chime in: why don’t developers give much cred to low-code/no-code tools , and why low-code sucks – whose title was the inspiration for this blog post.

 Fortunately, Splicer offers a solution for the low-code conundrum by unlocking low-code productivity on open-source stacks.